chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 ## Overview
 HERMES is a local agentic AI research assistant designed to automate multi-step astronomical research tasks.
-Built using Ollama and LangChain, it autonomously breaks down complex research queries and works through them step by step.
+It combines real-time data retrieval from NASA's Exoplanet Archive with local AI analysis to provide structured insights on confirmed exoplanetary systems.

 ## Motivation
-Inspired by my work as an undergraduate researcher on the SPORES-HWO project — a NASA-funded initiative analyzing radial velocity data for 120 exoplanet imaging targets — I built HERMES to explore how agentic AI can automate astronomical research workflows.
+Inspired by my work as an undergraduate researcher on the SPORES-HWO project — a NASA-funded initiative analyzing radial velocity data for 120 exoplanet imaging targets published in The Astronomical Journal (Volume 170, Issue 6, 2025) — I built HERMES to explore how agentic AI can automate astronomical research workflows.

 ## Tech Stack
 - Python
 - Ollama (local LLM inference)
 - LangChain
-- Llama 3.2 (1B parameter model)
+- Meta's Llama 3.2 (1B parameter model)
+- NASA Exoplanet Archive TAP API

 ## Features
-- Autonomous multi-step task completion
+- Real-time queries to NASA's Exoplanet Archive Planetary Systems database
+- Retrieves confirmed planet data including orbital periods, radius, mass, and discovery method
+- AI-powered analysis of planetary systems using local LLM inference
+- Clean structured data output
-- Local inference — runs completely free with no API costs
+- Runs completely free with no API costs
-- Customizable research prompts
-- Extensible tool architecture
+- Works on any star in NASA's database

 ## Current Limitations
-- Relies on training data, not real time database access
-- Small model size limits reasoning complexity
+- Relies on Llama 3.2 1B parameter model which occasionally misinterprets units or makes factual errors in analysis
+- A larger model or fact-checking tool would improve accuracy
+- AI analysis draws from training data for context, not real-time literature

 ## Next Steps
+- Upgrade to a more powerful model for more accurate analysis
+- Add multiple tools including web search and literature retrieval
-- Connect to NASA Exoplanet Archive API
+- Connect to additional NASA databases beyond confirmed planets
-- Add real time data retrieval tools
-- Expand to analyze radial velocity datasets
+- Add memory so HERMES can compare multiple star systems
+- Build a simple user interface for easier interaction

+## Example Output
+Running HERMES on tau Ceti — a star analyzed in the SPORES-HWO paper — returns real confirmed planet data from NASA's database along with AI-generated analysis of the planetary system.

 ## Author
 Christopher Chin
 UC Berkeley | Applied Mathematics
+Co-author, The Astronomical Journal (Volume 170, Issue 6, 2025)
+GitHub: [your github here]
+Email: chrisbchin11@gmail.com